 My Father Bats & Cuban Pipes

 Perhaps the most interesting announcement from the My Father Cigars booth at the 2010 IPCPR show, that and the orange uniforms.
 The Bats and Cuban Pipes, signature custom cigars that Pepín is famous for rolling, have been released to retailers that want them and are apparently available year-round.
-In the mean time, here’s some pictures… Cheapest I’ve seen is $20ish a piece.
+In the meantime, here are some pictures… Cheapest I’ve seen is $20ish a piece.

 There it is… I thank John Gonzales for taking a few minutes out of his day to go over the new releases.
 That seems like it will cover all of the Pepín release before the IPCPR show (July), but things happen.
 Unlike in 2010 when Pepín showed off essentially no new product outside of the Limited Edition; 2011 seems like there will at least be some new things in Vegas. — el niño diablo.